 Areas of excellence

-As Montréal emerges as a world centre of excellence in artificial intelligence, as well, our LSHT sector is keeping pace.
-Examples of crossover include Imagia, a firm that uses AI to facilitate access to personalized care for cancer patients and the TransMedTech Institute, a living lab which supports the accelerated development of next-generation medical technologies.
+As Montréal continues to establish itself as a world centre of excellence in artificial intelligence, as well, our LSHT sector is keeping pace.
+Examples of crossover include Imagia, a firm that uses AI to facilitate access to personalized care for cancer patients, and the TransMedTech Institute, a living lab that supports the accelerated development of next-generation medical technologies.

 A unique life sciences ecosystem

-One of the main reasons Montréal thrives in the life sciences and health technology sector is because of effective collaboration among key stakeholders.
-Mobilizing the industry is an organization called Montréal InVivo: a non-profit industrial cluster — comprised of more than 620 organizations, 11 post-secondary institutions and 41,000 skilled workers — that’s a catalyst for innovation in areas of research ranging from cancer to ageing to genomics.
+Montréal’s life sciences ecosystem is unique because it can support all stages of product development, from research to marketing, in an effective spirit of collaboration among key stakeholders.
+Mobilizing the industry is an organization called Montréal InVivo: a non-profit industrial cluster comprised of more than 620 organizations, 11 post-secondary institutions and 41,000 skilled workers that’s a catalyst for innovation in areas of research ranging from cancer to ageing to genomics.

 The draw of Montréal